-The essential functions/technical standards as stated here reflect performance abilities that are necessary for a student to successfully complete the requirements of the Medical Laboratory Technology curriculum.
-It should be noted that under the Americans with Disabilities Act “A qualified person with a disability is one who can perform the essential function of a job with or without reasonable accommodation.”
-Please read the standards carefully and seek clarification if necessary.
+The essential functions/technical standards reflect performance abilities that are necessary for a student to successfully complete the requirements of the Medical Laboratory Technology (MLT) curriculum.
+Under the Americans with Disabilities Act, "A qualified person with a disability is one who can perform the essential function of a job with or without reasonable accommodation."
+Read the standards carefully and seek clarification if necessary.

-- Operate equipment necessary for laboratory work.
+Operate equipment necessary for laboratory work

-- Manipulate a patient as necessary for the performance of laboratory procedures.
+Manipulate a patient as necessary for the performance of laboratory procedures

-- Evaluate patients, test reactions, medical test results, and the working environment.
+Evaluate patients, test reactions, medical test results and the working environment

-Communicate with the patient, family, medical personnel and others to disseminate information relevant to patient care and work duties and to accurately gather information relevant to patient and work duties.
+Communicate with the patient, family, medical personnel and others to disseminate information relevant to patient care and work duties and to accurately gather information relevant to patient and work duties

-- Interact consistently in a rational manner with patients, visitors, staff and peers in routine and non-routine decision-making processes and in the daily execution of didactic and clinical assignments.
+Interact consistently in a rational manner with patients, visitors, staff and peers in routine and non-routine decision-making processes and in the daily execution of didactic and clinical assignments

-- Use a microscope to differentiate microscopic components.
+Use a microscope to differentiate microscopic components

-- Analyze clinical test results.
+Analyze clinical test results

-If a Medical Laboratory Technology student believes that he or she cannot meet one or more of the standards without accommodation or modifications, the college must determine, on an individual basis, whether or not the necessary accommodations or modifications can be made reasonably.
+If a Medical Laboratory Technology student believes that he or she cannot meet one or more of the standards without accommodation or modifications, the college must determine, on an individual basis, whether the necessary accommodations or modifications can be made reasonably.